Black History Month for kids: 11 activities for learning and celebrating - Care.com Resources

 6. Attend online cultural events

-Image via National Museum of African American History and Culture
+Image via the National Museum of African American History and Culture

 There are several organizations offering online Black History Month activities for kids that educate and entertain.
-The National Museum of African American History and Culture will host four free webinars in a series called “NMAAHC Kids Learning Together.”
-The series highlights Black movie and TV characters.
-Each event will be led by an associate of the museum and be paired with an art activity kids can do at home with their parents.
-For more information on the museum’s other in-person or online events, visit their Events page.
+The National Museum of African American History and Culture will host weekly webinars in and workshops in a series called “NMAAHC Kids Learning Together.”
+This year’s featured webinar, “Meet a Bee Keeper,” led by Black founders from Detroit Hives, highlights STEM topics and focuses on how bees not only benefit the environment but can also improve urban communities.
+For more information on the museum’s other in-person or online events, visit the museum’s events page.

 7. Put on a Black history production